 In December 2017, the City of South Lake Tahoe put new rules in place.
 These rules were at the time the most strict of any area around Lake Tahoe.
 There are more vacation rentals in the City than other areas around the Lake.
 So the City Council felt like they had to do something drastic to protect the locals concerns, while still allowing home owners to rent out their properties as vacation rentals.

 However, in November 2018 the voters in South Lake Tahoe approved Measure T. It is a ballot measure that effectively bans vacation rentals in South Lake Tahoe within most of the City limits.
 There are some exceptions to properties that are still allowed to get vacation rental permits.
-These exceptions include properties within the Tourist Core area as well as commercial properties in South Lake Tahoe.
+These exceptions include properties within the Tourist Core area as well as commercially zoned properties in South Lake Tahoe.
 Also, permanent residents can get a permit and rent their homes out for up to 30 days per year as a vacation rental.

 The Tourist Core is an area along Hwy 50 from Stateline to Ski Run Blvd.
 The Tourist Core includes mostly commercial properties and motels, with a few condo complexes mixed in and just a handful of homes.
 Anything within the Tourist Core or Commercial Zone is processed like an over the counter permit, which is much quicker and simpler process than normal vacation rental permits.
 Contact us to find out more info on the Tourist Core and what properties are available for sale in that area.